hbkworld/streaming-spec/complex_types.md

 ##### B&K Time Family

 It uses a so called family time base, which is the base frequency of a time stamp 64 bit counter.

-The family time base frequency is determined as follows:
+The family time base frequency is determined as using prime factor exponents.
+It works as follows:

 2^primeFactorExponent_0 * 3^primeFactorExponent_1 * 5^primeFactorExponent_2 * 7^primeFactorExponent_3 Hz

 prime factor exponents range form 0 to 255.